naqtn/EXUR_UdonObjectPool/Docs/manual.md

     * ownership is controlled on "Pooled GameObject"
     * Delay for safer sync variable writing
     * handler will be pass to user program by manager event after ownership obtained.
+    * Do not call `Networking.SetOwner` on "Pooled GameObject" if you don't understand what will happen.
 * IncludeChildrenToSendEvent handler option
     * to be exact "children" means "descendant" (like `GetComponentsInChildren()`)
     * note: child object ownership is not controlled by EXUR